scorpido74/azure-docs.nl-nl/articles/iot-edge/tutorial-node-module.md

 2. Werk de velden **gebruikersnaam** en **wachtwoord** bij met de waarden die u hebt gekopieerd uit het Azure-containerregister.
 3. Sla dit bestand op.

-### <a name="select-your-target-architecture"></a>Selecteer uw doel architectuur
+### <a name="select-your-target-architecture"></a>Select your target architecture

-Momenteel kunt u met Visual Studio code node. js-modules ontwikkelen voor Linux AMD64-en Linux ARM32v7-apparaten.
-U moet selecteren welke architectuur u wilt richten op elke oplossing, omdat de container is gebouwd en anders wordt uitgevoerd voor elk type architectuur.
-De standaard waarde is Linux AMD64.
+Currently, Visual Studio Code can develop Node.js modules for Linux AMD64 and Linux ARM32v7 devices.
+You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.
+The default is Linux AMD64.

-1. Open het opdracht palet en zoek naar **Azure IOT Edge: Stel het standaard doel platform voor rand**oplossing in of selecteer het snelkoppelings pictogram in de zijbalk aan de onderkant van het venster.
+1. Open the command palette and search for **Azure IoT Edge: Set Default Target Platform for Edge Solution**, or select the shortcut icon in the side bar at the bottom of the window.

-2. Selecteer in het opdracht palet de doel architectuur in de lijst met opties.
-Voor deze zelf studie gebruiken we een virtuele machine van Ubuntu als het IoT Edge-apparaat, zodat de standaard **amd64**wordt bewaard.
+2. In the command palette, select the target architecture from the list of options.
+For this tutorial, we're using an Ubuntu virtual machine as the IoT Edge device, so will keep the default **amd64**.

 ### <a name="update-the-module-with-custom-code"></a>De module bijwerken met aangepaste code

-Elke sjabloon wordt geleverd met voorbeeld code, waarmee gesimuleerde sensor gegevens van de **SimulatedTemperatureSensor** -module worden opgehaald en doorgestuurd naar IOT hub.
+Each template comes with sample code included, which takes simulated sensor data from the **SimulatedTemperatureSensor** module and routes it to IoT Hub.
 Voeg in deze sectie code toe om de berichten te analyseren met NodeModule voordat u ze verzendt.

 1. Open in VS Code Explorer **modules** > **NodeModule** > **app.js**.